 But sometimes, this mechanism can backfire.
 When caffeine wears off, you might feel the effects of adenosine buildup, which hits you with double the force.
 Thus making you feel tired.

 What can you do to prevent that from happening?
 Experts recommend taking care of a good night's sleep.
-Getting enough quality rest is crucial for your health overall, and it can also reduce the risk of adenosine cumulating and hitting you when least expected.
+Getting enough quality rest is crucial for your overall health, and it can also reduce the risk of adenosine cumulating and hitting you when least expected.

 Stress